openUC2/UC2-GIT/TheBOX/Readme.md

 # The BOX
-Very soon we would like to ofer a ready-to-use box being able to make a growing number of different optical experiments possible.
+Very soon we would like to offer a ready-to-use box being able to make a growing number of different optical experiments possible.

 That's how it could look like: